Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Simulation Results

 First, we consider a single-user system under free-space propagation, where the distance between the center of the array and the user is set to $r =$ 15 m.
 In this subsection, we consider the cosine gain pattern (i.e., $p = \frac{1}{2}$) to validate the performance analysis in Section \uppercase\expandafter{\romannumeral3}-B. The received signal power $P_R$ at the BS, which is proportional to the resultant SNR due to the relationship $P_R = \sigma^2 \gamma$, is considered as the performance metric.

-To compare the directional gains of RA and fixed-antenna systems, Fig.~\ref{fig_single_ULA} plots the maximum received signal power versus the number of antennas $N_x$ for a ULA system.
+Fig.~\ref{fig_single_ULA} plots the maximum received signal power versus the number of antennas $N_x$ for a ULA system.
 The asymptotic values given in \eqref{deqn_ex6c} and \eqref{deqn_ex7c} are also shown in the figure.
 It is first observed that the closed-form SNR derived in \eqref{deqn_ex14c} matches perfectly with the exact value calculated by \eqref{deqn_ex2c}, which validates the correctness of Theorem~1 and Lemma~1.
-Additionally, for a small to moderate number of antennas, the received signal powers of both the RA and fixed-antenna systems increase linearly with $N_x$, which is in accordance with Remark~2.
+Additionally, for a small to moderate number of antennas, the received signal powers of both the RA and fixed-antenna systems increase linearly with $N_x$, which is in accordance with Remark~1.
 However, as $N_x$ further increases, it is observed that the received signal powers of both RA and fixed-antenna systems eventually approach their asymptotic values.
 Meanwhile, the RA system reaches its asymptotic limit later and achieves up to 1.43 dB gain over the fixed-antenna system, which corroborates the accuracy of analytical result in \eqref{deqn_ex13c} as $10\mathrm{log}_{10}\frac{\lim_{N_x \to \infty} \tilde{\gamma}}{\lim_{N_x \to \infty} \tilde{\gamma}_{\mathrm{fixed}}} = 10\mathrm{log}_{10}\left(\frac{\pi}{6} + \operatorname{cos}\frac{\pi}{6}\right) \approx$~1.43~dB.
 Furthermore, when $N_x \leq 100$, the RA system achieves up to 5 dB gain over the conventional fixed-antenna system.
-This indicates that the proposed RA architecture can achieve a high array gain due to the additional spatial DoFs induced by the antenna boresight rotation.